 Nika Langevin, Research Specialist has a strong background in city planning, economic development, and designing and implementing responses for community development opportunities.
 Nika has served as Planner/Zoning Technician at the City of Pembroke Pines and Research Associate at Carras Community Investment, Inc., gaining experience in both, public and private sectors.
 She is a GIS certified planner who earned a bachelor's degree in Urban & Regional Planning from Florida Atlantic University.
 Currently, she is seeking a master's degree in International Real Estate with an anticipated graduation in December, 2019.

 She has provided community development and planning advisory services to many jurisdictions – counties and local governments, involving application of planning skills, preparation of affordable housing reports, comprehensive plans, city ordinances, and regulations, collection and interpretation of technical land use, environmental, zoning and other city planning data, and assurance of compliance with cities’ development standards

-Helen Roldan, Research and Outreach Coordinator has experience in community engagement and outreach.
+Helen Roldan, M.P.A, Research and Outreach Coordinator has experience in community engagement and outreach.
 She has assisted with reports like Miami Dade County's Status of Women report and the City of Miami's Affordable Housing Study.
-She is completing her master's degree in FIU’s Public Administration program with a focus in community development.
+She received her master's degree in FIU’s Public Administration program with a focus in community development.

 Helen received her bachelor’s degree in Political Science with a minor in Latin American Studies from the University of Florida.
 At Florida, she was part of the English Language Institute and taught English to students from all over the world, including Saudi Arabia, South Korea, and Venezuela.
 She was also active in immigrant and migrant farm-worker organizations where she developed a strong passion for human rights.